DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

 colors.
 In this series of exercises, we'll make HiLo look like those old games!

   1. **Bold** To start off, we'll include a library (like `random`) for changing the typography of pieces of the program.
+Create a new file in your directory named `colors.py` and paste the contents of [this file](./colors.py) into it.
-Download [this file](./colors.py) and save it next to your hilo program.
+  Save it next to your hilo program.
 Add `import colors` to your program, below `import random`.

-  Edit the first line of the indroduction paragraph to make HiLo bold - `print colors.BOLD + "HiLo" + colors.NORMAL`.
+  Edit the first line of the indroduction paragraph to make HiLo bold - `print(colors.BOLD + "HiLo" + colors.NORMAL)`.
 Notice we have to tell the program to put the printing back to normal, or else all future priting would be in bold.